martynaut/mirnome-mutations/README.md

 sudo make install
 ```

-### Before runing mirnome analysis input files (localization and confidence scores) need to be prepared
+### Before runing mirnome analysis input files (localization and confidence scores) need to be prepared.

-Using files :
+#### Examplary input files are included in the repository.

+The files are prepared based on downloaded files from miRBase and mirgeneDB from chosen release :
 - hairpin.fa (from miRBase)
 - hsa.gff3.txt (from miRBase)
 - confidence.txt (from miRBase)